Zeturic/bpre-evolution-moves/README.md

 If you wanted, for example, Blastoise to learn Hydro Cannon upon evolving, you would add Hydro Cannon to the beginning of Blastoise's level up moves as a level 0 move.
 That's it.

-Note that PGE doesn't support setting a move to level 0.
-You can do it with G3T's Pokémon Editor, however.
+PGE doesn't let you set a move to level 0 *unless* you are using Jambo-style learnsets.
+G3T lets you set a move to level 0, but doesn't support Jambo-style learnsets at all.

+In short, if you're using regular-style learnsets, add your evolution moves using G3T.
+If you're using Jambo-syle learnsets, add your evolution moves using PGE.

 ### How do I build this?